-- (i) Rights of privilege and confidentiality established in this section shall not extend to any document created for purposes other than this background check. - (j) The board shall adopt the necessary rules to fully implement the provisions of this section. - (1) The board may participate at the state and federal level in programs that provide notification of an arrest subsequent to an initial background check that is conducted through available governmental systems. - (2) The board may submit an applicant's fingerprints to the federal Next Generation Identification system. - (3) The fingerprints may be searched by future submissions to the Next Generation Identification system, including latent fingerprint searches. - (4) An applicant enrolled in the Next Generation Identification system is not required to re-fingerprint when a subsequent request for a state or federal criminal history background check is required if: - (A) A legible set of the applicant's fingerprints is obtained when the applicant enrolls in the Next Generation Identification system; and - (B) The applicant is subject to the Rap Back service of the Next Generation Identification system. - (l) The Identification Bureau of the Division of Arkansas State Police and the Federal Bureau of Investigation may maintain fingerprints in the Integrated Automated Fingerprint Identification System.
+- (1) The board may participate at the state and federal level in programs that provide notification of an arrest subsequent to an initial background check that is conducted through available governmental systems. - (2) The board may submit an applicant's fingerprints to the federal Next Generation Identification system.

+- (3) The fingerprints may be searched by future submissions to the Next Generation Identification system, including latent fingerprint searches. - (4) An applicant enrolled in the Next Generation Identification system is not required to re-fingerprint when a subsequent request for a state or federal criminal history background check is required if: - (A) A legible set of the applicant's fingerprints is obtained when the applicant enrolls in the Next Generation Identification system; and - (B) The applicant is subject to the Rap Back service of the Next Generation Identification system. - (1) The Identification Bureau of the Division of Arkansas State Police and the Federal Bureau of Investigation may maintain fingerprints in the Integrated Automated Fingerprint Identification System.